Hi, what do you want to do?

 Permutations

-In this permutations instructional activity, students solve 10 different problems that include determining various permutations.
+For this permutations worksheet, students solve 10 different problems that include determining various permutations.
 First, they find the number of ways to arrange the number or letters in each group.
-Then, students list the...
+Then, students list the permutations...

 Curated OER